bbc/tams/docs/adr/0024-source-level-edit.md

 This option has the same list of pros and cons above, expect the following item is mitigated and removed:

 > Bad, because some areas of a Flow timeline could originate due to a Source-level reference, and some due to new segments being created directly: care would need to be taken if the same point on a Source timeline is specified in two different ways.

+### Option 2b: Provide a limited API as in (Option 2), that only works on Sources

+As above, however store implementations cannot "invent" the relevant segments: they merely provide detail of the Source timeline and leave the rest to the client.

+This option has the same list of pros and cons as Option 2, however the following benefit is removed:
+> Good, because at read time the references are transparent to a client: the store can read-through them.

+And the following drawback is added:
+> Bad, because clients have to do significant additional work to make use of a Source timeline (identifying, de-referencing and re-mapping the relevant Flows).

 ### Option 3: Provide additional Flow Segment API capability for more direct by-reference operations